x-vin/covidcures/docs/src/homeopathic.md

 Unnecessary to stock as the medicine is commonly available in local homeopathy stores.

 ### Price:
-Very inexpensive, INR 50-60 for 15 ml (half-ounce) bottle, which can be used for prophylaxing for several months
+Very inexpensive, INR 50-60 for 15 ml (half-ounce) bottle, which can be used for prophylaxing for several months.

 ### Suggested suppliers:
 Local homeopathy stores or online.
 One recommended brand is SBL Arsenicum Album 30 CH dilution, bottle of 30 ml dilution, for INR 72.
 Can be bought online, for example, at www.1mg.com.
 The SBL brand can also be bought at local stores.